Skip to main content

 The symptoms of infantile cystinosis, the most severe and most common form of the disease, can appear as early as six months of age, and typically include poor growth, renal tubular Fanconi syndrome (a serious type of kidney damage in which certain nutrients and minerals that should be reabsorbed in the bloodstream are instead eliminated in the urine), rickets (soft, bowed bones), excessive thirst and urination, dehydration, and acidosis (abnormally acidic blood).

-Between 18 months and two years of age, cystine crystals may appear in the cornea (the clear covering of the eye).
+Doctors can detect corneal crystals as early as 6 months in some patients with cystinosis and after 16 months in all patients.
 The buildup of these crystals can cause eye pain and photophobia (excessive sensitivity to light).
 Left untreated, infantile cystinosis can cause kidney failure by about 10 years of age.
-Other complications of untreated cystinosis, especially after adolescence, may include muscle deterioration, blindness, difficulty swallowing, diabetes, thyroid and nervous system problems, and infertility (an inability to father children) in affected males.2,5
+Other complications of untreated cystinosis, especially after adolescence, may include muscle deterioration, blindness, difficulty swallowing, diabetes, thyroid and nervous system problems, and infertility (an inability to father children) in affected males.2,6

 Intermediate cystinosis has the same signs and symptoms as infantile cystinosis, though they appear at a later age.
 Without treatment, individuals with intermediate cystinosis will experience complete kidney failure by their late teens to mid-20s.2